the-events-calendar/tribe-common/readme.txt

 = [TBD] =

 * Fix - The invalid license key notice won't be displayed for Products with empty license keys [115562]
+* Fix - speed up and improve robustness of the asynchronous process feature detection code [118934]

 = [4.7.23.1] 2018-11-21 =